 At Butterfly Conservation we are taking the health and safety of our staff and volunteers very seriously and, in line with government advice, all our staff and volunteers have been instructed to work from home.

-For many people this is not a difficult thing to do as our email, phone and online communication capabilities allow us to have a more mobile workforce than ever before.
-For some though this will be challenging, particularly for our scientists and dedicated volunteers whose on the ground conservation and community outreach work is critical to what we do.
-We know, unfortunately, that their important work will become more difficult to carry out.
+For many people this has not been a difficult thing to do as our email, phone and online communication capabilities allow us to have a more mobile workforce than ever before.
+For some though this has been challenging, particularly for our scientists and dedicated volunteers whose on the ground conservation and community outreach work is critical to what we do.
+In line with the eased restrictions in England, we are preparing the risk assessments and guidance to enable some fieldwork in England to resume.
+The safety of our staff, volunteers and their families however, is our most important and foremost consideration.

 Like all charities and organisations around the world, we don’t yet know what the long-term effect will be on our ability to research, educate and fundraise, but we will continue to adapt and innovate as much as we can during this difficult time.

-We are also in the opportune position to be able to share with our supporters and the public, a little ray of positivity and hope as Spring arrives in our back gardens and public spaces.
+We are also in the opportune position to be able to share with our supporters and the public, a little ray of positivity and hope as Spring continues to bloom in our back gardens and public spaces.
 We will be encouraging people who may be isolated in their homes or feeling overwhelmed by the news agenda to take some time out in their own gardens if they can.
-At present and in line with the very strong and clear message of the UK govt asking people to stay at home we urge everyone to adhere to the request from the government and to please stay in your homes and enjoy the wildlife in your own gardens if possible.
+We urge all of our supporters to please follow the guidelines on necessary journeys and outdoor exercise in your government jurisdiction.

 There’s such an important link between mental wellness and being outside in nature.
 Here’s a few activity ideas if you’re isolated at home: